Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 Experimental confirmation of the TME effect is challenging.
 The following three conditions are required: (\textit{i}) the TI film is in the 3D regime so that TSSs at opposite surfaces are decoupled; (\textit{ii}) all surfaces are gapped, with the chemical potential lying within both gaps; (\textit{iii}) the interior of the TI must preserves either TR symmetry or certain crystalline symmetries (e.g. inversion) to maintain the $\theta=\pi$ constraint.
-A material system in which the TME effect can be realized is defined as an axion insulator \cite{morimoto2015topological,wang2015quantized,mogi2017magnetic,xiao2018realization,mogi2017tailoring}. \onlinecite{mogi2017magnetic} fabricated asymmetric (Bi,Sb)$_2$Te$_3$ sandwich heterostructures with surface Cr doping.
-The observation of a zero $\sigma_{xy}$ plateau [Fig. \ref{fig7:zero}(b)] was interpreted as evidence of an axion insulator due to antiparallel alignment of the top and bottom Cr-doped (Bi,Sb)$_2$Te$_3$ magnetized layers.
+Given that the TME is equivalent to a magnetic-surface localized half-quantized Hall conductance, it is reasonable to argue \cite{morimoto2015topological,wang2015quantized,mogi2017magnetic,xiao2018realization,mogi2017tailoring} that \addCXL{the second scenario of the ZHCP discussed above, } in concert with observation of the QAH effect, provides experimental evidences of the TME effect.
+A jump of the total 2D Hall conductance by $\pm e^2/h$ due to reversal of magnetization at one surface, must mean that the contribution of that surface to the Hall conductance is $\pm e^2/2h$. \onlinecite{mogi2017magnetic} fabricated asymmetric (Bi,Sb)$_2$Te$_3$ sandwich heterostructures with surface Cr doping.
+The observation of a zero $\sigma_{xy}$ plateau [Fig. \ref{fig7:zero}(b)] was interpreted as evidence of a TME effect associated with antiparallel alignment of the top and bottom Cr-doped (Bi,Sb)$_2$Te$_3$ magnetized layers.
 Subsequent magnetic domain imaging measurements on the same sample failed, however, to find evidence of uniform antiparallel magnetization alignment at any external magnetic field \cite{lachman2017observation,allen2019visualization}, making it less convincing that the observed ZHCP is fully explained by opposite magnetic exchange gaps.
 Soon after, \onlinecite{xiao2018realization} and \onlinecite{mogi2017tailoring} replaced the top Cr-doped TI layer with a V-doped layer to form a V-doped TI/TI/Cr-doped TI sandwich heterostructures [Fig. \ref{fig7:zero}(c)].
 The significant difference in $H_c$ between the Cr- and V-doped TI systems then leads to a broad ZHCP, as shown in Fig. \ref{fig7:zero}(c).
 Magnetic force microscopy images in this system reveal two separate magnetization reversals, as expected from the coercive field difference of the two magnetic layers \cite{xiao2018realization}.
-This observation suggests that the observed ZHCP has a different origin from that in the uniformly magnetically doped QAH samples, and is a result of opposite sign half-quantized $\sigma_{xy}$ in the two surfaces regions.
+This observation suggests that the observed ZHCP has a different origin from that in the uniformly magnetically doped QAH samples, and is a result of opposite sign half-quantized $\sigma_{xy}$ in the two surfaces regions.} \addCXL{An alternative approach to probe the TME effect is through magneto-optical measurements \cite{wu2016quantized,dziom2017observation,okada2016terahertz}, but these have the disadvantage of probing the response properties of topological matter at finite frequencies, whereas the TME refers to a characteristic static response.}